titivermeesch/CommandTimer/docs/docs/faq.md

 ## Can I donate?

-If you would like to donate, this can be done through my PayPal account `titivermeesch@live.be`
+If you would like to donate, this can be done through my PayPal account `titivermeesch@gmail.com`